Korving-F/dns-tunnel-dataset/README.md

 Used DNS Servers: [BIND 9](https://www.isc.org/bind/) / [CoreDNS](https://coredns.io/) / [Dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) / [PowerDNS](https://www.powerdns.com/)

 ## Consume Datasets
-Collected data within this repository comes
+Collected data within this repository comes in a variety of formats:
 * .log  - Flatfiles containing query logs as produced by the DNS Server.
 * .json - Same flatfiles but then relayed by Filebeat.
-This allows for post-hoc ingestion into an elasticsearch cluster / [HELK](https://github.com/Cyb3rWard0g/HELK).
+This allows for post-hoc ingestion into an elasticsearch cluster.
 * .cast - [asciinema](https://asciinema.org/) recordings of attacker's perspective.
-Replay by issueing: `asciinema play *.cast`.
+Replay by issuing: `asciinema play *.cast`.
 * .pcap - Standard packet capture looking at traffic on port 53.

 ## Architecture